-Background information

-The Swiss Government

-and the SFG have held

-consultations with more

-than 150 political leaders,

-diplomats and water

-experts that have shown

-the need for a high-level

-political debate on how to

-prevent water conflicts.
+Background information The Swiss Government and the SFG have held consultations with more than 150 political leaders, diplomats and water experts that have shown the need for a high-level political debate on how to prevent water conflicts.

-Project target Develop a set of proposals aiming to strengthen the global architecture to prevent and resolve water-related conflicts.
+Develop a set of proposals aiming to strengthen global mechanisms to prevent and resolve water-related conflicts.